nemo/inky-mirror/README.md

 ```

 ## Hardware
-I'm using a [Pimoroni Impression](https://pimoroni.com/impression), along with a [Raspberry Pi Zero WH ](https://www.adafruit.com/product/3708) to achieve this.
+I'm using a [Pimoroni Impression](https://pimoroni.com/impression), along with a [Raspberry Pi Zero WH](https://www.adafruit.com/product/3708) to achieve this.
+I've also 3D printed a case for it that's available on [Printables here](https://www.printables.com/model/51765-pimoroni-inky-impression-case).

 ### First-Time Set-up